naturalis/mebioda/doc/week3/w3d5/lecture2.md

   http://bodegaphylo.wikispt.org/Community_Phylogenetics
   http://people.ucalgary.ca/~smwavosi/phylocom.htm
 - Open folder containing Phylocom on your computer.
-(*For mac, see Appendix 1, "Troubleshooting Phylocom" at the end of this tutorial)
+(For mac, see Appendix 1, "Troubleshooting Phylocom" at the end of this tutorial)
 - For Windows, go to "W32"
   - Double click "phylocom.bat"
   - Your command line console should open up with some phylocom headings.
-- *All commands will now look for files in and deposit outputs in your W32 folder.
+- All commands will now look for files in and deposit outputs in your W32 folder.
-_ *Phylocom is picky, so note **Appendix 1** in this tutorial "Troubleshooting Phylocom".
+- Phylocom is picky, so note **Appendix 1** in this tutorial "Troubleshooting Phylocom".

 Assigning branch lengths to your phylogeny in Phylocom
 ---------------------------------------------

 - Phylocom comes with a file called "wikstrom.ages", which contains known fossil ages for ancestral angiosperms.
-- Phylocom can use these ages to assign branch lengthsto your tree that are scaled with respect to time.
+- Phylocom can use these ages to assign branch lengths to your tree that are scaled with respect to time.
 - Go to "example folder", open "bladji_example" and **copy** the file the wockstrom.ages.
-- *Note: there is also a file called "ages"in the "example" folder.
+- Note: there is also a file called "ages"in the "example" folder.
 That files goes with a hypothetical example dataset and will not work to assign branch lengths to your tree.
 - Paste "wikstrom.ages" in your W32 folder.
 - Delete "wikstrom." form the name so that your are left with "ages".
 - Copy your phylogeny text file (newick), (for this tutorial use file phylo_B2TF_origin.txt)